 Comparing The Cost Of Loans Using A Loan Calculator

-One of the simplest ways to save money on borrowing is to use a personal loan calculator.
+One of the simplest ways to save money on borrowing is to use a loan calculator.
 Use it to compare the cost of a current loan with that of a new one.
 Assuming that you would qualify for the lowest APR and can borrow the required amount, you can check the costs for both an old loan and a new one.
 If the new loan is cheaper, it makes sense to borrow money to pay off the earlier loan.
 You can then repay your debt using the lower cost loan.

 What Information Do I Need To Calculate The Cost Of A Personal Loan?

-The information that you will need to use an online personal loan calculator is the amount you wish to borrow, the number of years you wish to repay (the term) and the APR.
 Using just these few simple facts will give you the total monthly repayment figure, the total interest charged and the total amount you will need to repay.

-Things To Consider Before You Go Ahead With A Personal Loan
+What To Consider Before You Go Ahead With A Personal Loan

 How Much Should I Borrow?

 It’s tempting to borrow a larger sum and you may be attracted by the lower interest rates or a longer term of repayment.
 However, always remember that the lender is in this business to make as much money as possible.
 So, it is wise to keep your borrowing requirements to the minimum and over the shortest possible period.
 Long term loans are attractive but are also substantially more expensive, even if the interest rate offered os lower.
 Make sure to opt for fixed interest rates loan.
 You will not be subject to fluctuations in the bank base rate.
 A fixed-rate loan makes it easier to budget for the monthly repayments.